Drawing Tablet vs. iPad / iPad Pro? Which One is Better for Artists?TIPS

 Sidecar is not compatible with any iPad models released before 2019.
 Sidecar can be activated in several ways from Catalina, with the most straightforward being through the AirPlay interface on the Mac.
 When utilizing Sidecar, the Apple Pencil acts as an alternative to a mouse for various on-screen controls, serving as a creative tool for art creation, photo editing, and more, combining the interactivity of the Apple Pencil with the power of the Mac.

-EasyCanvas allows the iPad to function as a liquid crystal tablet, enabling direct drawing in Windows PC/Mac software like Photoshop and Clip Studio Paint.
+EasyCanvas allows the iPad to function as a drawing tablet as well, enabling direct drawing in Windows PC/Mac software like Photoshop and Clip Studio Paint.

 Easy & Light's solution offers extended display capabilities, suitable for dual, triple, or higher monitor setups.
 It supports stable USB connections and convenient wireless connections via Wi-Fi.
 It fully accommodates "Palm Rejection," "Pen Pressure," and "Tilt" of the Apple Pencil, and a 120Hz refresh rate ensures smooth screen and stylus movement.